 Water Softener Basics

-Before we get into diagnostic strategies, let’s cover a few water softener basics.
+Before we get into diagnostic strategies, let’s cover a few water softener basics and learn how water softeners work.

 This is achieved through the use of negatively-charged resin beads that attract positively-charged minerals.
 As your water passes through the beads, the minerals stick to them, resulting in “soft water” emerging from the system.